rheiland/Studio_rtd/docs/source/galaxy.rst

 .. image:: ./galaxy_imgs/pcstudio_refresh_to_reconnect.png
    :width: 400px
-* if you see "pcstudio - Disconnected", just refresh this page in your browser to reconnect
+* if you see "pcstudio - Disconnected", it should automatically reconnect (in the latest version of Galaxy); however, if not, just refresh this page in your browser to manually reconnect.

 Saving results locally
 **********************